"Shooting his shot": Reactions as designer panics after Bobrisky liked his pics

 Alexander who runs a menswear clothing brand had taken to social media to share a screenshot showing that Bobrisky had liked a lot of his Instagram posts.

-In a tweet, he shared screenshots, asking fans what it meant for the crossdresser to spam his posts with likes.
+In a tweet, he shared a screenshot, asking fans what it meant for the crossdresser to spam his posts with likes.

 Check out his tweet below: